isomerpages/tp-virtualcampus/_explore/be-involved/temasek-lead.md

 ---
 ### Temasek LEAD Summit - In Conversation With Professor Kishore Mahbubani ###
-<b>Has China Won?
-Implications of the China-US Relationship on Singapore</b>
+**Has China Won?
+Implications of the China-US Relationship on Singapore**

 We were honoured and delighted to have Professor Kishore Mahbubani, Distinguished Fellow at the Asia Research Institute, National University of Singapore to share with us his valuable insights on the China-US Relationship and how it affects Singapore and countries around the world.